ESEN

 How can I get involved?

 It's easy: contact us to show your interest in joining.
-We also have a WhatsApp group you might want to join.
+We also have a Signal group you might want to join, to exchange messages with other people.
+Bringing people together (in some form) is a key part of this movement.

 I want to learn how to grow avocados.
 Can you help me?